About

 “Models from the same AI family can share the same training biases.
 Asking one model to find its own blind spots is like asking a fish if the water is wet.”

 The key wasn't more AI.
 It was differentAI.
-Engines from xAI, DeepSeek, Mistral, Moonshot, MiniMax, Alibaba, Zhipu, Perplexity — each trained differently, each with different strengths, each with different blind spots.
+Models from xAI, DeepSeek, Mistral, Moonshot, MiniMax, Alibaba, Zhipu, Perplexity, each trained differently, each with different strengths, each with different blind spots.
 When they independently reach the same conclusion, that's strong signal.
 When one sees something the others miss, that's the finding that matters most.

 “Weighted dissent is the product.”